LJPZebra/OLU/test.md

 If you do not have space on your table you can mount easily a platform on top of your IR pulsed laser source and bring the laser beam with a [periscope](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=883) up to the platform.

 We will give a step-by-step explanation that describes how to build this optical path and how to align the optical components to achieve optimal fiber coupling.
-But before we begin, we will give some preparatory notes and general background:
+But before we begin, we will give some preparatory notes and general background.

+## Preparatory notes and general background

 ### Alignment procedure
 For the alignment we will follow a protocol well explained in an excellent YouTube tutorial that you find here and that we advise you to watch carefully before starting.
 The video explains a first prealignment step based on backpropagation of a laser in the reverse direction.
 To use this trick first connect a standard single mode fiber to the coupling unit.
 Use a fiber tester to inject a visible laser through the fiber.
 Then follow the steps as in the tutorial to co-align the alignment laser and the IR laser.
 Then disconnect the fiber and connect the hollow core fiber.
 If the first step was well done you should have directly transmission through the fiber enough to optimize the further fiber coupling as described in the tutorial.
 To watch the video just click on the snap shoot: